John Edward Harriott

-John Edward Harriott (1797 – 7 February 1866) was a fur trader who worked for the Hudson's Bay Company.
+John Edward Harriott (c.
+1797 – 7 February 1866) was a fur trader who worked for the Hudson's Bay Company.

 A Londoner who entered the trade at age 17, Harriott was a dedicated and prosperous worker.
 He climbed through the ranks of the Hudson's Bay Company to become a chief factor for the Saskatchewan District.
 He retired in 1855 after a career of nearly four decades.

 While a fur trader, Harriott entered into two marriages, both with daughters of HBC fur-traders by Native American or Métis wives.
 His first wife, Elizabeth Pruden, was the daughter of John Peter Pruden, who was a Chief Trader and in 1836 was commissioned a Chief Factor.
 Although the marriage was not conducted by clergy when Harriott married Elizabeth he made a solemn promise to live with her as his wife until her death.
 Later when Harriott married Nancy Rowand, the daughter of John Rowand and his half-French-Canadian, half-Cree wife Louise Unfreville, the marriage was performed by a Catholic priest.